These pets are looking for a home in Tucson

 Age: 10 years

 Story: Jasper recently celebrated a birthday.
-This amazing boy is gentle and well behaved.
-Jasper is housebroken, he's full of great tricks and is very sociable and fun.
+This amazing boy is gentle and well-behaved.
+Jasper is housebroken, full of great tricks and is very sociable and fun.

 Fee: Jasper is in the Silver Whiskers Club and has no adoption fee.
 There is a $19 license fee.